8.2 Unexpected Child Deaths

 The results of the post mortem examination should be discussed with the parents at the earliest opportunity, except in those cases where abuse is suspected and/or the Police are conducting a criminal investigation.
 In these situations the Paediatrician should discuss with Surrey Children’s Services, the Police and Pathologist what information should be shared with the parents and when.
 This discussion with the parents will usually be part of the role of the Paediatrician responsible for the child’s care, and they will therefore have responsibility for initiating and leading the meeting.
 A member of the primary health care team should usually attend this meeting.

-An agreed record of the case discussion meeting and all reports should be sent to the Coroner, to take into consideration in the conduct of the inquest.
+An agreed record of the Post Child Death Review meeting and all reports should be sent to the Coroner, to take into consideration in the conduct of the inquest.

 At this stage the collection of the core data set should be completed and, if necessary, previous information corrected in a manner that enables this change to the information to be audited.